Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Theory

 \subsection{Analysis of \fref{est:SNR}}

-The blind SNR estimator is obtained by simply taking the ratio of $\estimatedEs$ in \fref{eq:signalpowerestimator} and $\estimatedNo$ in~\fref{eq:noiseestimator} followed by clipping to prevent negative estimates.
-For \mbox{$D\to\infty$}, the blind signal estimate overestimates the average signal power and the noise power estimate underestimates the average noise power, which means that the blind SNR estimate in \fref{eq:SNRestimateomg} underestimates the SNR.
+The blind SNR estimator is obtained by simply taking the ratio of $\estimatedEs$ in \fref{eq:signalpowerestimator} and $\estimatedNo$ in~\fref{eq:noiseestimator}.
+For \mbox{$D\to\infty$}, the blind signal estimate {underestimates} the average signal power and the noise power estimate {overestimates} the average noise power, which means that the blind SNR estimate in \fref{eq:SNRestimateomg} underestimates the SNR.
 From \fref{thm:mainresult} it follows that for $D\to\infty$ with either $p\to0$ or $\SNR\to0$ the blind SNR estimate is exact.
 We provide simulation results for finite dimensions $D$ in \fref{sec:results}.